tinsights/42c-irc/README.md

 A video demonstration showcasing how to set up and use the IRC server will be available soon.
 Stay tuned!

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 For questions or feedback, please open an issue in the GitHub repository.